galactic-embassy/space-manifesto/README.md

 The **Space Manifesto** outlines a set of principles, goals, and plans for the exploration and development of outer space.
 It can include a wide range of topics, such as space science, technology, policy, commercial and economic development, and international cooperation.

-The content of **Space Manifesto** is AI generated and curated and edited by the Galactic Embnassy.
+The content of **Space Manifesto** is AI generated and curated and edited by the Galactic Embassy.

 An AI-generated manifesto is a document created by an artificial intelligence system that outlines the principles and beliefs of a specific group or organization.
 These manifestos may cover a wide range of topics, such as politics, philosophy, economics, or technology.
 They may also be specific to a particular field or industry.